aetia-ang/README.md/README.md

-#  🤍 A few things about me 🤍
+#  🤍 a few things about me 🤍

   - drawing everyday ✩
   - oatmeal cookies <3